vault27/Foundation/paloalto.md

 - Recommended if each firewall needs its own routing instances and you require full, real-time redundancy out of both firewalls all the time
 - Active/active mode has faster failover
 - Can handle peak traffic flows better than active/passive mode because both firewalls actively process traffic
+- Session owner: either the firewall that receives the First Packet of a new session from the end host or the firewall that is in active-primary state (the Primary device)
+- If Primary device is configured, but the firewall that receives the first packet is not in active-primary state, the firewall forwards the packet to the peer firewall (the session owner) over the HA3 link
+- The session owner performs all Layer 7 processing, such as App-ID, Content-ID, and threat scanning for the session.
+The session owner also generates all traffic logs for the session
+- If the session owner fails, the peer firewall becomes the session owner
+- Palo Alto Networks recommends setting the Session Owner to First Packet and the Session Setup to IP Modulo
+- Setting the Session Owner to First Packet reduces traffic across the HA3 link and helps distribute the dataplane load across peers

 Supported deployments:

 - L3
 - Virtual Wire

 Does not support the DHCP client.
 Furthermore, only the active-primary firewall can function as a DHCP Relay.
 If the active-secondary firewall receives DHCP broadcast packets, it drops them

 4 types of design:

 - Floating IP Address and Virtual MAC Address
 - Floating IP Address Bound to Active-Primary Firewall
 - Route-Based Redundancy
 - ARP Load-Sharing

+Configuration workflow

+- Enable HA
+- Choose Active/Active
+- Choose device ID: 0 or 1 - ?
+- Enable Configsync
+- Configure Peer HA1 IP
+- By default they both work, just syncing configs and sessions
+- If it is needed: Configure Floating IPs
+    - Every IP will be floating or ARP load sharing
+    - Floating IP can be bound to Active Primary Device
+    - OR Device priority can be configured for devices 0 and 1 - ?

 ### Virtual MAC address